MichaelvdPoll/PleyDocs/README.md

 }
 ```

-Will the HTTP API move domain, as its currently on *beta.trail.gg*? if so, the cURL code snippet will also need to change
+Will the HTTP API move domain, as its currently on *beta.trail.gg*? if so, the cURL code snippet will also need to change to reflect the correct destination

+---